First up, the photo . . .

 The princess was little more than an adolescent.
 Spoiled, even more so than typical adolescents.
-Petulant, and given to throwing tantrums, she also self-conscious, and strove to appear regal, which is what she was attempting as he entered the chambers.
+Petulant, and given to throwing tantrums, she was also self-conscious and strove to appear regal, which is what she was attempting as he entered the chambers.

 “Seto.”
 She spoke his name and gave a small nod to recognize his station as Chief Geneticist.